liangnjupt/Multi-Attention-CNN-pytorch/README.md

 # MACNN-pytorch
-This is unoffiical pytorch verision of Multi-Attention CNN
+This is unofficial pytorch verision of Multi-Attention CNN
 ## Requirements
 python 1.8
 pytorch 1.7